-A strong approach starts with understanding their needs.
-And in these unusual times, beginning with the fundamental question 'how can we help?' can make a major difference.
-At present, the answer may be 'you can't, right now' - but that listening mindset will help you maintain a connection and identify any opportunities to provide your services in the future.
+A strong approach starts with understanding customer needs.
+And in these unusual times, beginning with the fundamental question: 'how can we help?' can make a major difference.
+The answer may be: 'you can't right now' - but that listening mindset will help you maintain a connection and identify opportunities to provide your services in the future.